ioBanker/bitshares-ui/app/help/en/introduction/tos.md

 8.1. that, if you are an individual user, you are 18 years of age or older and that you have the capacity to contract under applicable law;
 8.2. that, if you are not an individual user, you have the requisite power and authority to sign and enter into binding agreements for and on behalf of the user;
 8.3. that you understand the risks associated with using the Site, that you are not barred from using the Site by paragraph 3 of these Terms, and that you are not otherwise prohibited by applicable law from using the Site;
-8.4. that you will not use the Site or any Services in order to disguise the proceeds of, or to further, any breach of applicable laws or regulations, or to deal in any contraband Digital Tokens or proceeds;
+8.4. that you will not use the Site or any Software Services in order to disguise the proceeds of, or to further, any breach of applicable laws or regulations, or to deal in any contraband Digital Tokens or proceeds;
-8.5. that you will not trade or obtain financing on or through the Site or use any Services with anything other than funds or Digital Tokens that have been legally obtained by you and that belong to you;
+8.5. that you will not trade or obtain financing on or through the Site or use any Software Services with anything other than funds or Digital Tokens that have been legally obtained by you and that belong to you;
 8.6. that any trading or other instructions received or undertaken through your signature credentials are deemed to be valid, binding, and conclusive, and that ioBanker may act upon those instructions without any liability or responsibility attaching to it; and, 8.7. that you will fairly and promptly report all income associated with your activity on the Site pursuant to applicable law and pay any and all taxes exigible thereon.

 9. No Representations & Warranties by ioBanker: ioBanker makes no representations, warranties, or guarantees to you of any kind.
-The Site and the Services are offered strictly on an as-is, where-is basis and, without limiting the generality of the foregoing, are offered without any representation as to merchantability or fitness for any particular purpose.
+The Site and the Software Services are offered strictly on an as-is, where-is basis and, without limiting the generality of the foregoing, are offered without any representation as to merchantability or fitness for any particular purpose.

 10. No Advice: ioBanker does not provide any investment advice or advice on trading techniques, models, algorithms, or any other schemes.